 - Where samples are tested but have lower microbial viable counts than 104 to 105 microbial cells, then a combination of test sensitivity and sample variation can show a Free RLU value greater than a Total RLU value.

 Example 1: A 20 Gallon sample of water was taken from a freshwater stagnant lake.
 Testing determined the pH of the water was 7, with no other significant mineral or chemical abnormalities.

 It was not mixed.
-3 samples were taken by 3 different individuals and arrived at 3 wildly different sample values, some were positive, some were negative.
+3 samples were taken by 3 different individuals and arrived at 3 wildly different sample values, some were positive and some were negative.
 In this case, the most likely cause of the issue is that the sample was not properly stirred and while the values are high, they are not absurdly high.
-A serial dilution here would not be a bad idea either.
+A serial dilution would also help address the high RLU values.